What travelers need to know about the Boeing 737 Max 9 grounding - KESQ

 Hundreds of flights have been canceled since Friday on both United Airlines and Alaska Airlines, the two US carriers using 737 Max 9 aircraft.

-The airlines have been able to shuffle equipment and accommodate some of those passengers on other aircraft, but the grounding was still affecting operations on Tuesday afternoon.
-Alaska Airlines said it had canceled more than 100 flights on Tuesday as of 3:30 p.m.
-ET.
+The airlines have been able to shuffle equipment and accommodate some of those passengers on other aircraft, but the grounding was still affecting operations midweek.

 Copa and Aeromexico have also logged numerous cancellations in recent days, according to flight tracking site FlightAware.